mo-sangha/book/template.typ

   set par(
     justify: true,
   )

+  // Modify #quote blocks so that they appear as just indented paragraphs,
+  // without additional spacing above and below. show quote: set pad(top: -1.25em, bottom: -0.4em)

   // Fix spacing around em-dashes.
 Use em-dashes like this: "a --- b".
   // Source: https://www.flother.is/til/typst-em-dash-show-rule/